 When to pause

-You're converting six figures in one tax year.
+- You're converting six figures in a single tax year.

-Better option: Use a staged conversion plan across multiple years.
-Coordinate with tax projections.
+**Better option:** Stage conversions across multiple years and coordinate with tax projections.

-Roth conversions are a powerful tax-planning tool, but they aren’t always the best move.
-In my experience, the people who win in retirement don’t chase financial fads.
-They plan.
-They work with professionals.
-They understand when to say "yes," and more importantly, when to say "not yet."
+Roth conversions are a powerful tax-planning tool, but they aren't always the best move.
+The people who win in retirement don't chase financial fads.
+They plan, they get a second set of eyes on the numbers, and they understand when to say "yes"—and just as importantly, when to say "not yet."

 FAQs